-Sheila volunteers as an English teacher at the Washington English Center, and she and her black Labrador, Maya, currently serve as volunteers at People.
+Sheila currently serves as Chief of Staff at Global Communities.
+Shelia also volunteers as an English teacher at the Washington English Center, and she and her black Labrador, Maya, currently serve as volunteers at People.
 Animals.
 Love., visiting veterans and children’s libraries.
 Sheila holds a bachelor’s degree in history and Russian studies from The Pennsylvania State University and a master’s degree in information science from Drexel University.

 Prior to joining TDG, Veronica worked at the National Democratic Institute (NDI) managing a variety of projects across the globe.
 She contributed to international election-observation missions, program development and management, and coordinated with international leaders on special projects.
 Veronica was a Peace Corps volunteer in Ukraine from 2001 to 2003, which is where she first developed her commitment to international affairs.

-Veronica lives in Washington, DC with her husband David and their son and senior rescue dog.
+Veronica lives in Washington, DC with her husband David, their children, and a senior rescue dog.
 She is from Central New York and graduated with a bachelor's degree in History from Ohio Wesleyan University.

 MAG America advisors